 Our closing night is Saturday August 8, with the Piccadilly Dance Orchestra.
 We’ve had a variety of jazz in recent years, also brass bands, but nothing quite like this.

 In between we have something to please everyone.
 Return engagements from the Aurora Wind Ensemble as well as Huw Wiggin and James Sherlock are bound to please, while Rock and Roll fans will be delighted by a concert by Ultimate Elton.
 The Aquarelle Guitar Quartet promise a very exciting evening and we can expect fireworks from violin duo Retorica.
-Piano duets are on the programme from Susie Allen and Ros Jones, while Michael Bochman is bringing some of his young students to play along with him at the tea-time concert.
+Piano duets are on the programme from Susie Allen and Rosalind Jones, while Michael Bochmann is bringing some of his young students to play along with him at the tea-time concert.

 But we have more than music.
 Dramatic performances include the poems of Dylan Thomas, presented by Guy Masterson; Heartbreak Theatre’s production of Jane Austen’s “Emma” and “My Dearest Girls” – created and performed by Francesca Millican-Slater – exploring the lives of rural women during World War I.